ricardobranco777/smeltme/README.md

 ```
   -h, --help            show this help message and exit
-  -c, --csv             CSV output (default: False)
+  -c, --csv             CSV output
   -r, --route {all,declined,ready,testing}
-                        route to use (default: all)
+                        May be specified multiple times.
+Default: all
   -v, --verbose         verbose.
-Show titles for URL's (default: False)
+Show titles for URL's
   --version             show program's version number and exit
 ```